lmuntaner/tech-introduction-product-people/docs/databases/relational.md

 We have assumed that the relationship of a book with a writer was one-to-many.
 That a book cannot have more than one writer.

-That is not accurate.
+That is not the case.
 Some books have two or more writers.

 For example: *And the Hippos Were Boiled in Their Tanks* was written by Jack Kerouac and William Burroughs.